GEOG 882: Geographic Foundations of Geospatial Intelligence

 Required Course Materials

 In order to take this course, you need to have the required course materials listed below.
 All (other) materials needed for this course are presented online through our course website and in Canvas.
-In order to access the online materials, you need to have an active Penn State Access Account user ID and password (used to access the on-line course resources).
+In order to access the online materials, you need to have an active Penn State Access Account user ID and password (used to access the online course resources).
 If you have any questions about obtaining or activating your Penn State Access Account, please contact the Outreach Helpdesk.
 They can be reached at 1-800-252-3592 in the US or internationally at 814-865-5403 (country code 1).
-You may reach them by e-mail at firstname.lastname@example.org (link sends e-mail).
+You may reach them by email at email@example.com.

 There are two required texts for this course, which should be purchased from your favorite bookseller.
 Please be sure that you purchase the correct editions.